Our operations team is dedicated to keeping the program running efficiently and providing the very best in student support.

 Sal brings a background in education and a passion for positive change to his work at Turing.
 Having taught for three years in Queens, New York, he went to work for a small consulting firm that focused on real estate for federal clients.
 Looking for a way to get back to Colorado where he was born, he turned to Turing School for the opportunity to leverage programming to make people’s lives easier.
-Continuing to weave a deep commitment to service - whether to students, homeowners, or veterans - Sal is now the Director of the Back-End Program at Turing where he gives our students the opportunity to build the tools they need to bring people together.
+He joined the Turing team as a TA after graduating from the program in 2016, and eventually became the Director of the Back-End Program in 2018.
+Continuing to weave a deep commitment to service - whether to students, alums, homeowners, or veterans - Sal now serves as the Director of Employment where he coordinates our efforts to help graduates find their first developer role.

 Previously, Ryan worked in the Career Development Office at the Leeds Business School at the University of Colorado Boulder where he partnered with companies on career related programming for students.
 This experience helped him understand both what employer partners are looking for and gave him insight into the technology and marketing industries.
 He is constantly impressed with the possibilities that software development creates for people and likes helping people find their passion and realize their skills and abilities and how to apply those to find a job they love.
 In his free time, Ryan loves to travel to explore art museums and eat, take pole dancing classes as an intense and fun workout, and spend time with his husband and ertheir pets - a Brazilian rainbow boa named Britney and two cats named Solange and Fenty.